Tomomi Kobayashi: Artistic style and philosophy

 When designing a character, Kobayashi tries to keep her design "preferences" at the root of the character design, but not let it get in the way of trying new ideas or work against the character design, even if she doesn't typically work in that style.
 When working on different games in the SaGa series, she has tried to change up details and the "feel" of the illustrations in order to keep a difference between games.

+Legacy

+She has been regarded as an iconic video game artist by multiple sources, including Shack News and Hobby Consolas.